 Over the last year, Bart Breen has consistently blocked then attacked on Facebook those (like us) who affirm both a vibrant relationship with the Living Word and the need to also submit to the authority and discipline of His written Word.

-For Bart Breen, truth is whatever Bart Breen wants it to be – without any external, authoritative standard like scripture.
-But he has no real experience with either organic churches, or, apparently, Biblical norms for how to properly disagree with others.
+For Bart Breen, truth is whatever Bart Breen wants it to be – without any external, authoritative standard like scripture or being part of the checks and balances found in a local fellowships of other believers.
+He has no real experience with successfully being part of any organic church, despite writing numerous blogs telling others how to “do” organic church.
+Nor does he apparently have experience with Biblical norms for how to properly disagree with others.

 Thus, when Bart Breen decided to carry through on his threat to attack us for referencing the abuse and sexual exploitations of his friend and “apostolic worker” Frank Viola, he was never able to get his very antagonistic, mainline, existential “arms” around us.

 In fact, he comically kept looking in all the wrong places to find and “expose” us.

 Bart Breen kept asking institutional church pastors and the “ministerial association” in the area about us (as though they actually knew, understood or cared!).

 He then looked through the lens of his own narrow middle-class, “organizational” perspective for our legal “incorporation” and “board of directors” – and all those other traditional trappings of “legitimacy” that are rooted in Bart Breen’s own hostility to our core beliefs and his obsessive need to systematize and legitimize God’s work in his own “corporate”-world context.